Ausangate Trek 6 Days, Vidal Expeditions

 Highest Elevation Icon

-It's a 3-hour trek back to Pacchanta; along the path we will see stunning turquoise lakes, which for many local people are the "eyes of the mother earth."
-From here, we hike down to Pacchanta, explore this traditional Andean village, and enjoy the relaxing hot spring before taking our lunch.
-Our team will set up the tents around the campsite.
+After lunch, we will explore those incredible lakes and hike to Pacchanta; along the path we will see some herds of alpacas and llamas.
+From here, we hike down to Pacchanta, explore this traditional Andean village, and enjoy the relaxing hot springs before taking the bus back to Cusco arriving around 19.00.

 Itinerary notes - Ausangate trek (Ausangate Circuit) - 6 days